Ben Cohen (businessman)

-Bennett Cohen (born March 18, 1951) is an American businessman, activist and philanthropist.
-He is a co-founder of the ice cream company Ben & Jerry's.
+Bennett Cohen (born March 18, 1951) is an American entrepreneur, activist and philanthropist.
+He is a co-founder of the ice cream company Ben & Jerry's and a prominent supporter of progressive causes.

-Early life
+Early life and education

 Cohen was born in Brooklyn, New York, and raised in the town of Merrick, New York, on Long Island by Jewish parents Frances and Irving.
 He spent at least one summer at Buck's Rock Performing and Creative Arts Camp in New Milford, Connecticut.
 Cohen first met and befriended his future business partner Jerry Greenfield in a seventh grade gym class in 1963.
 They continued on to Sanford H. Calhoun High School.
-In his senior year, Cohen found work as an ice cream man before leaving to attend Colgate University in Hamilton, New York.
+In his senior year, Cohen found work as an ice cream man before leaving for university studies.

+He studied at Colgate University in Hamilton, New York; Skidmore College in Saratoga Springs, New York, where he mostly took pottery classes; New York University in New York, New York; and at the University Without Walls program of the University of Massachusetts in Amherst, Massachusetts.
 Over the next decade, Cohen pursued his interest in pottery and dropped out of college after his sophomore year.

-He also worked as a McDonald's cashier, Pinkerton guard, deliverer of pottery wheels, mop-boy at Jamesway and Friendly's, assistant superintendent, ER clerk, and taxi driver, before settling on work as a craft teacher at a private school for emotionally-disturbed adolescents.
-While teaching at the Highland Community School, Cohen began experimenting with making his own ice creams.
+Career

 Ben & Jerry's

 In 1977, Cohen decided to go into business with his old friend Jerry Greenfield, and in May of the next year, the two men opened Ben & Jerry's Homemade Ice Cream Parlor in Burlington, Vermont.
 They initially intended to start a bagel business, but found the equipment costs prohibitive and switched to ice cream instead.
 They chose Burlington as a location because it was a prominent college town which, at the time, had no ice cream shop.
 Ben & Jerry's distinctive style of ice cream was developed to compensate for Cohen's anosmia, as he kept adding larger and larger chunks to the ice cream to satisfy his need for texture in food.

-Cohen resigned as Chief Executive Officer of Ben & Jerry's in 1996.
+In 1996, Cohen resigned as chief executive of Ben & Jerry's.
+Cohen and Greenfield sold the company to Unilever in 2000.

-Personal life
+Other business ventures

+In March 2023, it was reported Cohen started Ben's Best Blnz, or B3, a non-profit firm that offered cannabis products like low-THC pre-rolls and full-spectrum vapes.
+The stated objective of this effort was to correct for the wrongs of the War on Drugs and to narrow the racial wealth gap.
+Proceeds from sales would be split among three entities, with 10 per cent going to the Last Prisoner Project, 10 per cent going to the Vermont Racial Justice Alliance, and the remaining 80 per cent going to NuProject.